OnMyTravel/business/ARCHITECTURE.md

 - _mobile/_ folder (Framework level): Where Expo's framework code and UI code is
 - _website/_ folder (Framework level): Where React's framework code and UI code is
+- _gateway/_ folder (Interfaces level):
+  - _services/_ folder: Where the transformation between API and applications is made
 - _business/_ folder:
   - _actions_ folder: Use-cases
   - _models_ folder: Entities